szabyg/VIE-annotate/README.md

             $(editedInfo.element).vie2('analyze')
             // for each enhancement found by VIE2, .bind('enhancementFound', function(enhancementDetails){
-                // get create a dom element containing only the occurrance of the found entity
+                // get create a dom element containing only the occurrence of the found entity
                 // (getOrCreateDomElement is to be implemented)
                 var foundEntityDomEl = $(this).getOrCreateDomElement(
-                    enhancementDetails.occurranceText, {
+                    enhancementDetails.occurrenceText, {
                         // create only if it doesn't have it's element already
                         createMode: 'existing',
                         createElement: 'span',